dotnet-foundation/policies/policies/board-of-directors-election-policy.md

 At-Large Directors are elected to a three-year term.

 For the 2020-2021 Board term only, once the incoming Board of Directors is seated, staggered term durations will be established among the six At-Large Director seats to help enhance the continuity of the organization's governance.
 Specifically, three At-Large Director seats will be chosen randomly to serve a one-time, one-year term.
-The remaining three At-Large Director seats will have the standard two-year term.
+The remaining three At-Large Director seats will have the standard three-year term.
 For all subsequent elections, the Foundation's members will elect only three At-Large Director seats each year.

 ## Vacancies